-On a side note, Alcohol and Drug abuse is not only putting the individual at risk but it is a huge safety issue for others on board.
-These incidences need to be handled sensitively and crew should be supported in getting the attention and care that they need for their recovery.
-The employer or head of department in this instance should be adhering to their duty of care.
+On a side note, alcohol and drug abuse put the individual at risk and are a huge safety issue for others on board.
+These incidences need to be handled sensitively.
+The crew should be supported in getting the attention and care they need for their recovery.
+In this instance, the employer or head of department should be adhering to their duty of care.

-- We need to create a safe space where crew can feel comfortable in expressing their feelings and are able to openly share where they are at with their mental health.
+- We need to create a safe space where crew can feel comfortable expressing their feelings and can openly share where they are at with their mental health.

-- Having a go to person to speak to – doesn’t need to be someone from HOD it needs to be a person who is approachable and that the crew member feels comfortable in talking to- (It would be advantageous to train a nominated crew member in mental health first aid contact TCC for further details – firstname.lastname@example.org )
+- Having a go-to person to speak to – doesn’t need to be someone from HOD.
+It needs to be an approachable person that crew members feel comfortable in talking to (it would be advantageous to train the nominated crew member in mental health first aid contact TCC for further details – firstname.lastname@example.org).

 - Having clear procedures around harassment and bullying displayed in the crew mess.

 - Education around how to build a culture that doesn’t tolerate bullying and harassment.
 (TCC workshops)